TempoQuill/yoshi-nes/readme.md

 ## 2 Player:
 -	Goal: Beat the opponent
 -	Handicap: Configurable
 -	Tip: Stack as many enemies as you can onto the shell halves.
-The more enemies, the bigger the Yoshi, the most garbage sent.
+The more enemies, the bigger the Yoshi, the more garbage sent.

 ## General Tips:
 -	Use the upcoming enemies to decide where to put the current ones; this will help you clear as efficiently as possible.
 This is most applicable for the stage clear and 2 player modes.